 Gather the kids and a board game for an old-fashioned family competition.
 My husband’s family plays marathon Monopoly games together over Christmas and my cousins are known for their late-night Risk games.
 Nothing can bond your kids faster than competing against you in a board game.

-How will your family spend time together over break?
+How will your family spend time together over Christmas vacation?
 Let me know in the comments below!

-Related Posts: Build Memories that Last With an Experience Gift, 10 Powerful TED Talks for Parents of Teens, How to Encourage Your Teen to Be More Grateful, Christmas Gifts that will Make Your Teen a Better Student, Fun (& Useful) Stocking Stuffers for the Teens in Your Life
+Related Posts: Build Memories that Last With an Experience Gift, How to Encourage Your Teen to Be More Grateful, Christmas Gifts that will Make Your Teen a Better Student, Fun (& Useful) Stocking Stuffers for the Teens in Your Life